roggmatsz/Tutorial-UWPWeather/README.md

 (source code [here](https://github.com/roggmatsz/LiveTileService)).
 For whatever reason, however, the Live Tile is not updating as of 09/16/2016.

+## Installation
+If you wanna check it out (you're really not missing out on much, but who am I to stop you) you can:

+1. Clone this repository.
+2. Open `Tutorial-UWPWeather.sln` on Visual Studio 2015+.
+3. Assuming you have installed the Windows 10 SDKs, press `CTRL + F5` to compile and run the app.

+Alternatively, if you "ain't got time fo' dat," you can also:

+1. Download the zip of the packaged, sideloadable version [here](https://1drv.ms/u/s!ArkU09AdDjt8wVSPdPeVGH9wxo42).
+2. Extract the zip's contents and double-click on `Add-AppDevPackage` PowerShell script.
+3. Follow the directions and voila!

 ## Next Steps
 I will leave the app as it is for now.
 As I learn more about UWP, I plan to come back to it and extend it accordingly until it becomes a nice, publishable app.
 On the bucket list: